felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I'm glad I got through my studies despite this backwards mindset, but I don't plan on doing this ever again.

 Now, my mindset is different.
-A broken book is beautiful.
-It means someone gave it the time it deserved.
-And, indirectly, if this broken book is freely available on a bookshelf in the workplace, it means that this person understood the book enough to part with it, and thought it was worth sharing with others.
+A curved spine is beautiful.
+It means someone gave the book the time it deserved.
+And, indirectly, if this "damaged" book is freely available on a bookshelf in the workplace, it means that this person understood the book enough to part with it, and thought it was worth sharing with others.